 Section (3) requires the applicant to request the National Board for Respiratory Care (NBRC) to submit verification of certification directly to the board.
 During the COVID 19 situation, this information will be obtained directly from the NBRC’s website via board staff.

 Section (4) requires that the applicant have verification sent from every state, territory, province, or country in which they hold or ever held a license.
-During the COVID-19 situation, if the applicant is licensed in more than one (1) state, territory, province, or country, the board will accept license verification via email from one (1) of the states, territories, provinces, or countries at the time of application.
+During the COVID-19 situation, if the applicant is licensed in more than one (1) state, territory, province, or country, the board will verify the license utilizing the state’s website, if this is not able to be done by board staff the applicant will need to request the state to email such verification to the board.
 The remaining license verifications will be collected at a later date.

 Section (5) requires applicants to submit proof of fingerprinting.
 Realizing that most fingerprinting facilities are closed at this time, the board will waive this requirement and will collect fingerprints at a later date.